 Task Code 4.4 – Utility/ Equipment Survey

 This task code is for the labor, materials and equipment (i.e. magnetometer, utility line locator, “Schonstedt” pipe locator etc.) necessary to locate underground utility lines on private property and/or subsurface equipment prior to subsurface assessment/and or remediation activities.
-One (1) utility/ equipment survey is allowed per owner per facility up to the task maximum.
+One (1) utility/ equipment survey is allowed per owner per facility up to the task maximum unless new underground utilities have been installed since the prior utility survey (e.g. substantial station renovations, new tank installation, etc.).
+This task code is biddable.
+Utility location information must be included in a report filed with MassDEP.
+Oversight costs should be coded to task code 9.10

-Supporting documentation consists of field notes, contractor invoices to support the labor equipment charges and identification of the Report submitted to MassDEP where the utility survey information is contained.
+Supporting documentation consists of oversight field notes, contractor report, contractor invoice(s) to support the labor and equipment charges and identification of the report submitted to MassDEP where the utility survey information is contained.

 4.5 Task Code 5 – Obtain Property Access (Task Code 5.1)